Learn all about different sheet pans, cookie sheets, and jelly roll pans in this simple guide for home bakers!

 These pans are great for small batch cookie baking.
 I also use them when I portion cookie dough for freezing, as you can put lots of cookies on the pan, and it won’t take up a lot of room in your freezer while you wait on them to be ready to bag for long-term freezer storage.

 You’ll likely find that these small pans are more useful than you first might think.
-Use them for gathering ingredients, toasting small amounts of nuts, or for small cooking jobs.
+Use them for gathering ingredients, toasting small amounts of nuts, or for small cooking jobs like roasting vegetables.

 Some of my favorites: